Root Canal Treatment

 Many dental insurance policies cover endodontic treatment, but it is important to check with your insurance provider beforehand.

-Contact Comprehensive Dental Health, LLC at 203-624-5515 and speak with one of our team members to learn more about root canal surgery in New Haven, Connecticut.
+Contact Comprehensive Dental Health at 203-624-5515 and speak with one of our team members to learn more about root canal surgery in New Haven, CT.